Journaling for Mental Health and Personal Growth

 How to Start Journaling

+Starting a journaling practice doesn’t need to be complicated.
+The best approach is to simply begin.
 Don't overthink it, grab a journal, notebook or digital app and start writing!

-Decide how often you want to write, and if your journaling is for a specific reason.
+- Decide how often you want to write, and if your journaling is for a specific reason.

-Choose the format you want to use – do you prefer prompts or are you going to use free flow or creative journaling?
+- Choose the format you want to use.
+Do you prefer prompts or are you going to use free flow or creative journaling?

-To get started, just begin by writing down a few things that happened today.
+- Just start writing!
+Begin by writing down a few things that happened today.
 Or, take a moment to connect to your body and your emotions and write down your observations.

 75 Journal Prompts for Mental Health & Personal Growth